ParRes/Kernels/README.md

 ### Note on stream

-Note that while our "nstream" operations are based on the well known STREAM benchmark by John D. McCalpin, we modified the source code and do not follow the run-rules associated with this benchmark.
+Note that while our `nstream` operations are based on the well known STREAM benchmark by John D. McCalpin, we modified the source code and do not follow the run-rules associated with this benchmark.
 Hence, according to the rules defined in the STREAM license (see